-7.2.7 Main Path Interface (MPI)
+7.2.7 Main Path Interface (MPI)4

 The MPI is the data communication and management interface between the data link-layer MAC sub-module and the physical-layer PHY sub-module of the RFI module.
 When the data link-layer MAC sub-module and the physical-layer PHY sub-module are implemented separately, the system uses the MPI protocol for their communications.
-The MPI protocol and format are to be determined.
+The MPI protocol and format are implemented as defined in [MHAv2].